In an ideal world, every person who visited your online store would become a customer.

 As we mentioned before, because simply browsing items demonstrates relatively low purchase intent, you might not want to go overboard with cross-channel messages.
 But there are some ways of incorporating it:

 - Target those who aren’t engaging with browse abandonment emails with social custom audiences instead (i.e. Facebook and Instagram), with category-themed ads to make them come back and check out more.

 - If you’re a luxury retailer, giving high-CLV customers a call when you notice they’ve been browsing but not purchasing instead of emailing them.

 - Using social ads to target new subscribers who haven’t made a purchase after engaging with your welcome email.

 - Sending push notification to customers who have abandoned your site after browsing, prioritising this over sending them an email if you have an app.

-Using a subscriber’s on-site activity (as well as everything else you know about them if you have a single customer view) to personalise browse abandonment emails is a powerful way of getting them back to your store if they’ve dropped off the radar.
+Using a subscriber’s on-site activity as well as everything else you know about them to personalise browse abandonment emails is a powerful way of getting them back to your store if they’ve dropped off the radar.
 Ensure that your browse abandonment campaign works within the context of the other emails that you send - make sure that there are checks and balances in place to stop a prospect from being overwhelmed with your emails.
-And always personalise your content with the singular customer view in mind.

 Want to advance your browse abandonment emails?
 Read our ‘Guide to Advanced Automation’ and take you automated campaigns up a notch!